HackYourFutureBelgium/digital-empowerment/resources/week1-modules.md

 All this means is that a Module (that currently only has a title) should be shown on the page and styled correctly.

-Look at te following line of code:
+Look at the following line of code:
 ```
 {modules.map((module) => <div key={module._id}>{module.title}</div>)}
 ```